Amino Acid Analysis Program

 This methodology took several years to develop, but we now have a repeatable process for the testing of Phenylalanine across a host of food types.
-Here's a brief overview of the testing methodology:

 - National PKU News analytical testing methodology includes baseline freeze-dryed control samples that have been analyzed in triplicate across six independent laboratories